otrv4/otrv4/architecture-decisions/005-mix-key.md

   43DB5BFC E0FD108E 4B82D120 A93AD2CA FFFFFFFF FFFFFFFF
   ```
 * Generator g3: 2
-* The public keys should be 448 bits (56 bytes) long.
+* The public keys should be 448 bits (56 bytes) long. // TODO: this is not right.
+The digest is 56, but the pub maybe 384.

 ### Consequences

 Using a 3072-bit DH function to produce the mix key increases the size of data
-messages by 56 bytes. of extra key material.
+messages by 56 bytes of extra key material.
 The increased size may cause some
 transport protocols to fragment these messages.

 ### References